mwenechac/loan_service/README.md

           }
       }
     ```

- 5. Run Unit Tests
+ 5. Run migrations.
- Navigate to the app direcroty from the root and the run the following command to run tests in the project.
+ Navigate to the app direcroty from the root and the run the following command to run migrations and set up the database and the tables.
     - Navigate to the app directory.

         ```
         cd app
         ```
+     - Run migrations.

+          ```
+          python manage.py makemigrations
+          ```

+ 6. Run Unit Tests:
+ From the app directory run the following command to run tests in the project.
      - Run the tests.

           ```
           python manage.py test
           ```
-     If the tests run successfully, you will see an OK output on the terminal and you are good to go!
+     If the tests run successfully, you will see an **OK** output on the terminal and you are good to go!

+## Testing

- 6. Use postman to interact with the apis.
+ 1. Use postman to interact with the apis.
     - Initiate loan: call the initiate loan api using the url: http://127.0.0.1:8000/loan/initiate.
 If you are not runing the project locally, subsitute the IP address with an applicable address.
-Make a post request with the following request body. **The date format is yyyy-mm-dd.**
+Make a post request with a request body similar to the one below. **The date format is yyyy-mm-dd.**

         ```
            {